 Are there scholarships available for the training?

-We cannot offer any scholarships at this time. however we do recommend the following funding resources supporting artist mobility:
+We recommend the following funding resources supporting artist mobility:

 STEP Beyond Travel Grants are designed for up-and-coming artists and cultural workers to travel between EU and EFTA (European Free Trade Association), and countries bordering the EU.
 Priority is given to individuals who are under 35 years old and/or who are in the first 10 years of their career.
 Applications must be submitted 60 days prior to travel.